CS-at-GA/APCSP-02-ImageManipulations/README.md

 #### `indexOf`

-A helper function to convert an x,y coordinate in an image to the appropriate index into the `pixels` array.
+A helper function to convert an x,y coordinate in an image to the appropriate index into `pixels`.

 ### `filters.js`

-This is where you should be doing the bulk of your work.
-It contains two simple filters as examples.
+**This is where you should be doing the bulk of your work.** It contains two simple filters as examples.
 It should be noted that as you develop your own filters, you should have them work on a source image, as in the example, so that they will automatically work with the selection.
 Also note the calls to `loadPixels` and `updatePixels` on the editing image that surround the changes.

 #### `simpleBlackAndWhite`